Scheduled Yak Ru Mountain bike Tour in Nepal for 2019

 Arrive at Kathmandu Airport; transfer to Kathmandu accommodation.
 Dining options dependent on your time of arrival.

-Taking cue from our urban guides, explore local attractions such as the Boudhanath, Pashupatinath, and Durbar Square on a walking tour of the city.
+Explore local attractions such as Kathmandu Durbar Square on a walking tour of the city.
 Spend the time souvenir hunting, trying out local eateries, or simply unwinding by taking a stroll along the streets of Thamel, the bustling tourist district.
-We’ll catch up in the evening at a local watering hole to have a few smooth drinks and get the low-down on our upcoming expedition from our guides and logistics fixers.
+We’ll catch up in the evening at a local watering hole to have a few smooth drinks and get the low-down on our upcoming expedition from our guides and logistics fixers

-We’re up early to catch our transfer from busy Kathmandu to the town of Besishahar, and then onward to the village of Taal where well spend the night.
+We’re up early to catch our transfer from busy Kathmandu to the town of Besishahar, and then onward to the village of Jagat where we’ll spend the night.
 The drive is scenic, rugged, and awe-inspiring – with several photo-taking spots along the way.
 As we progress, our guides will share with you essential info about the history, culture, and geography of the area.

-Stock up your supplies for a big day out! we shuttle up to the nearby town of Khangsar, where we then ride/hike higher up to Shiree Kharka and beyond to 4300m altitude.
-A wild, descending traverse is the reward, taking us through a remote, abandoned village and into the neighbouring valley.
+Stock up your supplies for a big day out!
+We shuttle up to the nearby town of Khangsar, where we then ride/hike higher up to Shree Kharka and beyond to 4300m altitude.
+A wild, descending traverse is the reward, taking us through a remote, abandoned village and into the neighboring valley.
 A connecting ascent puts us above the hamlet of Gunsang and on the main route back to Manang – a trail shared with tourist hikers and locals with their livestock.

 Visiting the sacred cave of Milarepa is the highlight for today.
 We ride out of Manang, crossing a farm before coming to the big climb of the morning.
 The reward: outstanding views of Milarepa monastery, standing before an immense glacier beneath the peak of Annapurna III.
 The only thing that beats the scenery is the exciting descent that awaits: steep, loose, and fun along beautiful ridgelines, pine forests, and scree slopes.
 We then take an easy ride back to Manang via an alternative route.

 From Manang short descent towards Braga, followed by a short ascent, sees us taking in more side trails on the Julu plateau.
 This spot boasts unique cross-country style alpine trails punctuated by some rowdy descents.
-With myriad trail options to choose from, a full day of riding is guaranteed.
-Traverse back to Ngawal (a resort where we will be based out of for the next 2 days) where a sumptuous dinner and relaxing drinks by the fireplace beckon. .
+With myriad trail options to choose from, including a picturesque lake to explore, a full day of riding is guaranteed.
+Traverse back to Ngawal (a resort where we will be based out of for the next 2 days) where a sumptuous dinner and relaxing drinks by the fireplace beckon.

 Setting off from Ngawal, we work through the trail system sitting just below the town, making multiple shuttle runs as we sample different descents and work on our technique through some truly unique terrain.
 Loose corners, rocks, stream crossings, and wonderful pine forest singletrack all combine for a great day out unlike any you have experienced so far.
 Return to Ngawal for the evening, and to prepare for the next day ahead.

 Our traverse takes us along the mountainside trails overlooking the Manang valley, passing through the namesake village of Ghyaru, from which our event Yak Ru derives its name.
 A rest stop here is essential before we explore the big descent east of the village.
 This is a trail seldom visited by MTB riders, and we’ll be among the first to be dropping into it as we regain the trail to Upper Pisang.
-Gentler, more picturesque singletrack awaits us upon our return to the valley, easing us into the tail end of the day where rest and recuperation is the order of the evening.
+Gentler, more picturesque singletrack awaits us upon our return to the valley, easing us into the tail end of the day where rest and recuperation is the order of the evening at the district HQ at Chame.

-A massive day of descending is ahead of us: over 40km and 2000m of elevation loss to reach Taal!
-Along the way, we’ll stop for brunch at the apple orchard/resort at Bhratang – the country’s largest – and sample fresh apple products, including cider and apple brandy.
+A massive day of descending is ahead of us: over 40km and 2000m of elevation loss to reach Tal!
+Along the way, we ‘ll stop for brunch at the apple orchard/resort at Bhratang – the country’s largest – and sample fresh apple products, including cider and apple brandy.
 The route downhill is an exciting mix of rock gardens and steep cliff exposure, punctuated by stream crossings and waterfalls.
-The town of Taal is the welcome overnight rest-stop that concludes the penultimate & longest day of riding.
+The village of Jagat is the welcome overnight rest-stop that concludes the penultimate & longest day of riding.

-We pack up the bikes here in Taal and load up the vehicles before making our way out of the high country.
+We pack up the bikes here in Jagat and load up the vehicles before making our way out of the high country.
 We’ll pass Besishahar once more before our final leg back to Kathmandu.
-Upon arrival, settle back into the urban life – you and your equipment will be transferred to your accommodation for a good nights rest.
+Upon arrival, settle back into the urban life – you and your equipment will be transferred to your accommodation for a good night’s rest.

 A free and easy day where you are free to roam around (more souvenir hunting) or just settle in and relax after the days of adventure in the mountains.
 A farewell celebratory dinner is scheduled to bring our journey to a fitting close.